Hippodrome Cinema, Bo'ness

-The Hippodrome Cinema in Bo'ness near Falkirk is an early example of a purpose-built cinema and thought to be the oldest such building surviving in Scotland.
+The Hippodrome Cinema in Bo'ness is an early example of a purpose-built cinema and thought to be the oldest such building surviving in Scotland.
 The cinema, which opened in 1912, was built for the Bo'ness cinematography pioneer Louis Dickson and designed by renowned local architect Matthew Steele.
 It is designated as a Category A listed building.

 History

 The name and the circular form of the building that Steele produced for Dickson might suggest that it was originally designed as a circus or theatre venue for travelling shows, but the earliest known plans, dated October 1911, show no evidence of this.
 They do, however, show a dedicated Operators box for a projector and are labelled 'Proposed Picture Palace, Hope Street'.

 Constructed on a corner site, the Hippodrome consists of a circular auditorium with wrap-around gallery facing a proscenium and small stage.
 What little ancillary space was wrapped around this filled in the corners of the site.
 The October 1911 plans show that at this stage the lavatories were 'to be built later'.
 The flat roof was supported on three girders, running parallel to the screen.

 In 1926, the cinema underwent various transformations by the original architect, including adding a domed roof and ticket office.
 The last film shown was in August 1975, after which it was turned into a bingo hall until its closure in 1980.
 Thereafter, it was left abandoned and at the mercy of vandals.

 The building was listed Category B by Historic Scotland in 1979, and upgraded to Category A in 2004.